 Prior to the premiere of Series X, Dave reran the previous 8 series.
 As the episodes were broadcast in the daytime and afternoon (i.e. pre-watershed), a number of edits were made to the episodes for usages of the word "bastard" and instances of characters flipping the middle finger and making the v-sign gesture (which is considered obscene in the UK).

-The UK version of SyFy aired daytime repeats of Buffy and Angel, both of which had large portions of violence removed.
+The UK version of Syfy airs daytime repeats of Buffy and Angel, both of which have large portions of violence removed.
 The censors seem to take particular offense to violence against women and anything that could be construed as an "imitable, dangerous action or stunt," which when it comes to Buffy is less than rational.

-In the United Kingdom, the Buffy the Vampire Slayer episode "The Weight of the World" was screened without the part where Buffy smothers Dawn with a pillow.
+On BBC Two in the United Kingdom, the Buffy the Vampire Slayer episode "The Weight of the World" is screened without the part where Buffy smothers Dawn with a pillow, even in its post-watershed slot.
 So when Buffy goes into a catatonic state and admits to Willow that she 'killed Dawn', even if it was just in her thoughts, it makes hardly any sense at all.

-BBC2 also got the scissors out for the Slayer in its 6:45pm slot, not always because of violence (in the episode "Hush" Buffy, Spike and Anya all had various hand gestures they made removed, which presumably means the opening titles of those episodes that included Spike's were also cut; language also fell victim, such as Spike's response to Buffy's query "What are you doing here?
+BBC Two also get the scissors out for the Slayer in its 6:45pm slot, not always because of violence (in the episode "Hush" Buffy, Spike and Anya all had various hand gestures they made removed, which meant the opening titles of those episodes that included Spike's were also cut; language also fell victim, such as Spike's response to Buffy's query "What are you doing here?
 Five words or less" in "No Place Like Home"note ("Out.
 For.
 A. Walk.
 Bitch."
-No prizes for guessing which word got snipped, thus ruining the moment)) - they eventually had late night uncut repeats, which reportedly weren't "uncut."
-Sky1 also cut episodes in daytime slots for similar reasons.
+No prizes for guessing which word got snipped, thus ruining the moment)) - but they also have late night repeats, which are uncut.
+When it was airing the show, Sky One also cut episodes in daytime slots for similar reasons.

-Angel was severely cut by Channel Four in the UK for its screenings at 6pm in the first season (one episode began at 6pm and ended at around quarter to seven.
-And it ran with commercial breaks), one of several reasons why Angel had a much worse time terrestrially than the Slayer (see Channel Hop for more information).
+Angel is severely cut by Channel 4 in the UK for its screenings at 6pm in the first season (one episode began at 6pm and ended at around quarter to seven.
+And it ran with commercial breaks).

 The syndicated version of The Sopranos survives relatively unscathed sex and violence-wise, as David Chase filmed alternate scenes (the scenes at the Bada Bing Strip Club have scantily-clad dancers who don't take off their clothes and the violent deaths are often replaced with shots of someone's face or shown at an angle so the violence won't be as severe).
 However, all of the profanity and explicit sexual lines are redubbed with toned-down versions that either weaken the dramatic impact or are just plain Narmy.
 One particularly notorious instance of editing came when the line "...sucking on a Cub Scout's ass" became "...chewing on a Cub Scout's ear" note which still implies sexual molestation to a Boy Scout, no matter how you slice it.

-Before the show went syndicated, MADtv had a parody of the show that depicted just how disjointed they thought the show would be if it was shown on a non-premium cable channel and edited for all manners of violence, sex (the scene of Tony getting a lap dance was so severely edited that it just showed the stripper coming in and finishing up), and foul, abusive language.
+Before the show went syndicated, MADtv had a parody of the show that depicted just how disjointed they thought the show would be if it was shown on a non-premium cable channel and edited for all manners of violence, sex (the scene of Tony getting a lap dance was so severely edited that it just showed the stripper coming in and finishing up), and foul, abusive language (even going as far as editing out all mention of Big Pussy's name).
 The actual syndicated version on A&E isn't as bad as the parody MADtv came up with (which depicted The Sopranos on PAX, of all channels, and featured an entire episode lasting less than five minutes), but it's still pretty funny that the show predicted how the show might be Edited for Syndication.

 In Monty Python's Flying Circus, when the Spanish Inquisition arrives late in court, Cardinal Ximénez exclaims, "Oh bugger!"
 This scene was frequently removed, since 'bugger' was considered too profane back then.